catalyst-team/catalyst/README.md

 ### Step by step guide
 1. Start with [Catalyst 101 — Accelerated PyTorch](https://medium.com/pytorch/catalyst-101-accelerated-pytorch-bd766a556d92?source=friends_link&sk=d3dd9b2b23500eca046361187b4619ff) introduction.
-1. Go through [Kittylyst](https://github.com/Scitator/kittylyst) if you would like to dive into the core design concepts of the framework.
 1. Check [minimal examples](#minimal-examples).
 1. Try [notebook tutorials with Google Colab](#tutorials).
 1. Read [blogposts](#blogposts) with use-cases and guides.
 1. Learn machine learning with our ["Deep Learning with Catalyst" course](https://github.com/catalyst-team/dl-course).
-1. Or go directly to advanced  [classification](https://github.com/catalyst-team/classification), [detection](https://github.com/catalyst-team/detection) or [segmentation](https://github.com/catalyst-team/segmentation) pipelines with Config API.
-1. Want more?
-See [Alchemy](https://github.com/catalyst-team/alchemy) and [Reaction](https://github.com/catalyst-team/reaction) packages.
-1. RL fan?
-Please follow [Catalyst.RL repo](https://github.com/catalyst-team/catalyst-rl).
 1. If you would like to contribute to the project, follow our [contribution guidelines](https://github.com/catalyst-team/catalyst/blob/master/CONTRIBUTING.md).
 1. If you want to support the project, feel free to donate on [patreon page](https://patreon.com/catalyst_team) or [write us]((#user-feedback)) with your proposals.
-1. **Finally, do not forget to [join our slack](https://join.slack.com/t/catalyst-team-core/shared_invite/zt-d9miirnn-z86oKDzFMKlMG4fgFdZafw) for collaboration**.
+1. **And do not forget to [join our slack](https://join.slack.com/t/catalyst-team-core/shared_invite/zt-d9miirnn-z86oKDzFMKlMG4fgFdZafw) for collaboration**.

 ## Table of Contents